 Low blood levels of high-density lipoprotein (HDL) cholesterol

 High blood levels of C-reactive protein (CRP)

-Smoking may be a stronger predictor of MI in women (especially those < 45).
+Smoking may be a stronger predictor of myocardial infarction in women (especially those < 45).
 Genetic factors play a role, and several systemic disorders (eg, hypertension, hypothyroidism) and metabolic disorders (eg, hyperhomocysteinemia) contribute to risk.
 A high level of apo B may identify increased risk when total cholesterol or LDL level is normal.

 High blood levels of C-reactive protein indicate plaque instability and inflammation and may be a stronger predictor of risk of ischemic events than high levels of LDL.
 High blood levels of triglycerides and insulin (reflecting insulin resistance) may be risk factors, but data are less clear.
-CAD risk is increased by smoking tobacco; a diet high in fat and calories and low in phytochemicals (found in fruits and vegetables), fiber, and vitamins C, D, and E; a diet relatively low in omega-3 (n-3) polyunsaturated fatty acids (PUFAs—at least in some people); and poor stress management.
+CAD risk is increased by smoking tobacco; by a diet high in fat and calories and low in phytochemicals (found in fruits and vegetables), fiber, and vitamins C, D, and E; by a diet relatively low in omega-3 (n-3) polyunsaturated fatty acids (PUFAs—at least in some people); and by poor stress management.

 The left coronary artery begins as the left main artery and quickly divides into the left anterior descending (LAD), circumflex, and sometimes an intermediate artery (ramus intermedius).
 The LAD artery usually follows the anterior interventricular groove and, in some people, continues over the apex.
 This artery supplies the anterior septum (including the proximal conduction system) and the anterior free wall of the left ventricle (LV).
 The circumflex artery, which is usually smaller than the LAD artery, supplies the lateral LV free wall.